Experiment No. 6 | A New Revelation?

 In so doing, we were quite fascinated with the results.
 Many of the hard to understand stories in The Bible were clarified.
 Many of the conflicts between science and The Bible were resolved.
 We found the book to be in harmony with The Bible and with the personality and teachings of Jesus.
 In fact, it appears to be a kind of ‘teacher’s guide’ to The Bible.
 It seems like The Bible is the preview and The Urantia Book is the full blown movie!

-In future Experiments, we will delve into the contents of The Urantia Book and we encourage our readers who are not fearful of examining an extra-Biblical writing to follow these Experiments with us and share their thoughts, either in reasonable support of, or in fair opposition to, The Urantia Book, especially as it relates to the life and ministry of our Lord Christ Jesus.
+At the end of our analysis of this Experiment, we will provide information on the contents of The Urantia Book and we encourage our readers who are not fearful of examining an extra-Biblical writing to consider that information and share their thoughts, either in reasonable support of, or in fair opposition to, The Urantia Book, especially as it relates to the life and teachings of our Lord Christ Jesus.

 In this Experiment, we want to examine the potential effect such a book could have on the world of religion in general, and on Christianity in particular.
 We want to know if the visitors to this website are open to the possibility of a new revelation, or whether they believe God wants mankind to limit their spiritual search to the four corners of the canonized Bible.

 Please note that we are merely readers of The Urantia Book.
 We have no connection with the publishers of the book.
-And we understand that some of our visitors will elect not to review the book, but for those who do, here is a link where you can read the book on line for yourself, particularly Part IV – The Life and Teachings of Jesus: A New Revelation of Hope.
+And we understand that some of our visitors will elect not to review the book, but for those who do, at the end of our Analysis, we provide a link to where you can read the book free on line.
+We encourage you to begin with Part IV – The Life and Teachings of Jesus.

 The Hypothesis and Prediction